Frequently Asked Questions

 Fortunately, almost all of your rotations will be at St. Joes.
 We have a great deal of pathology at our hospital and do not need to rotate out for many services.
 We go to the NYC Poison Center for toxicology (one month), and we work at St. Joe’s Wayne (2 months).
-Wayne is our local community hospital that provides us with a community emergency department experience during our third and fourth year.
+Wayne is the local community hospital that provides us with a community emergency department experience during our third and fourth years.

 Do you have separate months of Pediatric ER?

 Yes.
 We have separate months of pediatric ER.
-In addition, during our adult ER blocks we also rotate through the pediatric ER at least once.
+In addition, during our adult ER blocks, we also rotate through the pediatric ER at least once.

 What sources do residents use to learn from?

 We have a wide range of sources.
-Aside from learning from our experienced attendings, many of the residents are up to date with evidence based medicine.
+Aside from learning from our experienced attendings, many of the residents are up to date with evidence-based medicine.
 We listen to podcasts, read websites, read journals, and send emails to each other with interesting cases or concepts so that we may all learn together.
 In addition, about once a month, we have a journal club where attendings and residents meet to discuss a new article related to emergency medicine.